BioInfoLeo/ANMDA/README.md

 Step5.
 Use the ANMDA on cases.

 Input data in Step1 are in input_data.zip.
-Output data in Step2, i.e.,input data in Step3 is in data.zip.
+Output data in Step2, i.e., input data in Step3 is in data.zip.

 The code of Step1 & Step2 is consturct_data.py.
 The code of Step3 & Step4 is test.py.